Student Non-Discrimination Act

 Students who are lesbian, gay, bisexual, transgender, or queer (LGBTQ) are subject to pervasive discrimination, including harassment, bullying, intimidation, and violence.
 They have been deprived of equal educational opportunities in schools in every part of our nation.
 Numerous studies demonstrate that discrimination at school has contributed to high rates of absenteeism, dropout, adverse health consequences, and academic underachievement among LGBTQ youth.
 When left unchecked, such discrimination can lead to, and has led to, dangerous situations for young people.

 Federal statutory protections address discrimination on the basis of race, color, national origin, sex, and disability.
 Unfortunately, federal civil rights laws do not expressly protect students from discrimination on the basis of sexual orientation or gender identity.
 Decades of civil rights history show that civil rights laws are effective in decreasing discrimination because they provide strong federal remedies targeted to specific vulnerable groups.

 What is the Student Non-Discrimination Act?

-The bill allows an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.
-In addition, the SNDA allows federal authorities to address discrimination made unlawful by the bill.
+The bill would allow an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.
+In addition, SNDA would allow federal authorities to address discrimination made unlawful by the bill.

-Growing Up LGBT in America
+Growing Up LGBTQ in America

-What is the Current Status of the Bill?
+What was the Status of the Bill in the 115th Congress?